kaizendae/blog/data/authors/default.md

 - **[🇲🇦 DevsInStyle Store](https://devsinstyle.ma)** if you're based in Morocco.
 - **[🌍 DevsInStyle Store](https://devsinstyle.com)** if you live aborad.

-And connect with a community of like-minded people.

 ### Community 🎉

-I'm an Active member of [geeksblabla](https://geeksblabla.io/), a community of tech enthusiasts in Morocco.
+I'm an Active member of [geeksblabla](https://geeksblabla.community/), a community of tech enthusiasts in Morocco.
 We host weekly podcasts and meetups to discuss tech, entrepreneurship, and career development.